Pfzuo/pfzuo.github.io/pages/1_homepage.md

 ---

+* Our two papers "FUSES: A Fully Memory-Disaggregated Key-Value Store" and "ROLEX: A Scalable RDMA-oriented Learned Key-Value Store for Disaggregated Memory Systems" were accepted by [FAST 2023](https://www.usenix.org/conference/fast23)!

 * Our paper "uKharon: A Membership Service for Microsecond Applications" was accepted by [USENIX ATC 2022](https://www.usenix.org/conference/atc22/)!

 * Our paper "RACE: One-Sided RDMA-Conscious Extendible Hashing" was accepted by ACM Transactions on Storage as an invited paper!